isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-a-nation-of-islands.md

 #### **LIVING HISTORIES**

 These islands represent an important part of Singapore's heritage.
-According to Marcus Ng. researcher and co-curator of the exhibition “Balik Pulau: Stories from Singapore's Islands”,[^1] these islands represent the southernmost maritime boundary of the nation both physically and politically.
+According to Marcus Ng, researcher and co-curator of the exhibition “Balik Pulau: Stories from Singapore's Islands”,[^1] these islands represent the southernmost maritime boundary of the nation both physically and politically.
 “It is space where you are vulnerable because you are surrounded by elements you can’t control,” he says.
 “You are reminded that you live on an island.”

 For Mustari, his involvement started as a young boy when his father, along with his uncles, worked sporadically for Hock Seng’s father at the temple.
-A young Mustari would often accompany his father on his trips to the temple, When Mustari's uncles passed away, he decided to keep the tradition.
+A young Mustari would often accompany his father on his trips to the temple.
+When Mustari’s uncles passed away, he decided to keep the tradition.

 These days Mustari waits for a call in early September from Seng Huat.
 He then packs his clothes, prepares food items such as tea, sugar and biscuits for the month-long stay.
 In fact, there is even a special locker reserved for him at the temple.